...

 21) Pietrasanta

-The historic town of Pietrasanta was founded in the 13th century. century and became famous for marble mining.
-This marble was used by Michelangelo himself for his work.
-The town also includes the popular seaside resort of Murina di Pietrasanta.
+The historic town of Pietrasanta, founded in the 13th century, is renowned for its rich history in marble mining.
+This exquisite marble was famously used by Michelangelo for his masterpieces.
+Just a short distance away lies the charming seaside resort of Marina di Pietrasanta, a popular destination for those seeking sun, sand, and relaxation.

 22) Pistoia